 Bitcoin to pounds | Bitcoin Prices GBP Comparison

 A comparison of the search terms BTC and ‘Brexit’ for Google News Searches, you will be able to observe that there were several spikes in the search numbers for thee terms at one particular time for the last three years.

-However, it is essential to note that the correlation between Brexit and BTC prices movements was to one-to-one.
+However, it is essential to note that the correlation between Brexit and BTC prices movements was one-to-one.
 Because the search demand for BTC was especially massive in the later months of 2017 while the search for Brexit increased in the early days of 2019, this was the time when all the details regarding the exit of UK from the EU were supposed to get completed.

-Growing correlation with BTC on Bitcoin to pounds trading
+Growing correlation with Bitcoin prices GBP Trading

-Brexit impact on Bitcoin to pounds trading
+Brexit Impact on Bitcoin to GBP Trading

 Ultimately, people will get tired of investing in an economy whose currency is losing its strength.
 The result is the foreign markets will put restrictions on your goods.

 People will move to BTC instead of losing their funds while storing them in GBP.
 The decision gets majorly based on the level of risks and benefits that are associated with hedging such assets.

 From the correlation analysis, it is evident that the price of BTC aggressively reacted to the outcomes of the referendum vote especially depicted by the correlation between BTC prices, Brexit announcements and the Brexit Google Search Trends.